Shellable simplicial complex and switching rook polynomial of frame polyominoes

-In the following proposition we show some basics algebraic properties of the polyomino ideal of a frame polyomino and in particular we determine the Krull dimension of the related coordinate ring using the simplicial complex theory.
+In the following proposition we show some basic algebraic properties of the polyomino ideal of a frame polyomino.
+In particular, we determine the Krull dimension of the related coordinate ring using the simplicial complex theory.

 \begin{prop} Let $\cP$ be a frame polyomino defined by $I=[(1,1),(m,n)]$ and by a parallelogram polyomino $\cS$ determined by $S_1$ and $S_2$ with endpoints $(a_0,b_0)$ and $(a_k,b_k)$.
 Then: \begin{enumerate} \item the set $G(\cP)$ forms the reduced Gr\"{o}bner basis of $I_{\cP}$ with respect to $<$; \item the initial ideal $\lt_{<}(I_{\cP})$ is generated by the monomials $x_cx_d$ where $c,d$ are the anti-diagonal corners of an inner interval $[a,b]$ of $\cP$; \item $K[\cP]$ is a normal Cohen-Macaulay domain of Krull dimension $\vert V(\cP)\vert-\rank(\cP)$. \end{enumerate} \end{prop}